rajpurkarlab/LymphoML/README.md

 conda activate lymphoma
 ```

+4. Download the latest version of [CellProfiler](https://cellprofiler.org/releases/).
+We recommend running CellProfiler in headless mode (using the command-line) for running over a large number of iamges.

 ## Code Organization

 The code in our study is organized in the following major components, which roughly corresponds to the directory structure in this repo.